Queen Anait of Armenia

 "He is a very nice young man.
 But let me ask you one thing: Does he know a trade?"

 "Anait, he is the King's son.
-All citizens are his servants.
-He doesn't have to know a trade."
+All of the citizens are his servants.
+He does not need to know a trade."

-"That is so, but even a master can at times be forced to become a servant.
-Everyone should know a trade - be he king, or servant, or prince."
+"That may be so, but at times even a master can be forced to become a servant.
+Everyone should know a trade - whether he is a king, servant, or prince."

-The noblemen were very surprised at Anait's words.
+Nazar and the noblemen were very much surprised at Anait's words.

-"Then you refuse to marry the King's son because he knows no trade?" asked the noblemen.
+"Let me understand this," said Nazar.
+"You are refusing to marry the King's son because he knows no trade?"

 They saw that Anait was firm in her decision, so they didn't insist.
 They went home and reported everything to the King.